So you’ve decided to take the plunge and start-up your own business, congratulations!

 If your clients/customers are VAT registered businesses, the reverse is true and it’s often a tax saving from the beginning.

 We can help run through a few scenarios and advise on the best course of action, as each business situation is different.

 We will also discuss what you need to include on your invoices if you are VAT registered.

 Ah, the most important question once you have the structure of your start-up business sorted!

-There are some great payment solutions available now at low cost from card machines that vary in transaction fees (such as Paypal, iZettle), to excellent direct debit tools (such as GoCardless).
+You can now take advantage of tech-enabled solutions at low cost from card machines that vary in transaction fees (such as Paypal and iZettle), to excellent direct debit tools (such as GoCardless).